-The best strategy for addressing crime on campus is to prevent it from happening in the first place.
-The University offers a number of services designed to aid in the prevention of crime through NUPD, as well as through services provided by the on-site security company Marksman Security, property management, and CMPD.
+The best strategy for addressing crime is to prevent it from happening in the first place.
+The University offers a number of services designed to aid in the prevention of crime through NUPD, as well as through services provided by the on-site security companies, property management, and SJPD.
 All services and programs are designed to minimize criminal opportunities, whenever possible, and encourage students and employees to take responsibility for their own security and the security of others.
 Additionally, NUPD offers active safety tools for community members and community policing engagements facilitated by the Department's Community Engagement ("CEU").
-The following is a list of such services and engagements at the Charlotte Campus that serve as a foundation for additional programming and services that may be offered throughout the year.
+The following is a list of such services and engagement at the Silicon Valley location that serve as a foundation for additional programming and services that may be offered throughout the year.

-For prevention and education programs offered by other University offices, please see page 42.
+For prevention and education programs offered by other University offices, please see page 47.

-- New Student Orientation.
-New students on the Charlotte Campus are provided with an overview of crime awareness and prevention information upon entrance into the program, as well as egress drill instructions. - New Employee Orientation.
-New employees on the Charlotte Campus are provided with campus safety and security information at the start of their employment at the University, that discuss tips and strategies on how to be responsible for their own security and security of others.
-New employees are directed to the NUPD website for a helpful guidebook that provides incident specific instructions: <https://nupd.northeastern.edu/guide>. - Crime Prevention Presentations.
+1. New Student Orientation.
+New students in the Silicon Valley are provided with an overview of crime awareness and prevention information as well as egress drill instructions for the Silicon Valley location.
+2. New Employee Orientation.
+New employees are provided with campus safety and security information at the start of their employment that discuss tips and strategies on how to be responsible for their own security and security of others.
+New employees are directed to the [NUPD website](#) for a helpful guidebook that provides incident specific instructions.
+3. Crime Prevention Presentations.
 Provided annually by NUPD.
-Presentations are done in person or virtually to both employees and students on the Charlotte Campus with a focus on campus safety and security information and strategies on how to be responsible for their own security and security of others.
+Presentations are done in person or virtually to both employees and students with a focus on campus safety and security information and strategies on how to be responsible for their own security and the security of others.
 Additionally, NUPD's Community Engagement Unit (CEU) provides crime prevention courses several times throughout the year, which can be requested at any time.
-These presentations address both security procedures and practices, as well as encourage the University community members to look out for themselves and others. - Personal Safety Escorts.
-Personal safety escorts from campus to the attached parking facilities are provided by Marksman Security upon request. - Parking Facility Security.
-Parking facilities are regularly patrolled by Marksman Security officers; lighting is well maintained. - Fire Alarm Systems and Security Cameras. - Architectural Design.
+These presentations address both security procedures and practices and encourage University community members to lookout for themselves and others.
+4. Parking Facility Security.
+Parking facilities are surface lots that are monitored by Barbier Security Group and Allied Universal security officers on the grounds of the 4 North Second Street location.
+Lighting is well maintained.
+5. Personal Safety Escorts.
+Personal safety escorts within a one-block radius of campus are provided by Barbier Security Group and Allied Universal upon request.
+6. Fire Alarm Systems and Security Cameras.
+7. Architectural Design.
 Technical and crime prevention specialists work closely with design engineers regarding physical security systems and fire safety equipment when new construction or major renovations are planned on campus.
-NUPD subscribes to the proven concepts and principles of Crime Prevention Through Environmental Design (CPTED). - Security Assessments.
+The NUPD subscribes to the proven concepts and principles of Crime Prevention Through Environmental Design (CPTED).
+8. Security Assessments.
 NUPD provides comprehensive physical and operational security recommendations and guidance for each network location.
-This guidance provides members of the University community with an in-depth understanding of security procedures and practices, as well as ways to look out for themselves and others within their environment.
+This guidance provides members of the University community with an in-depth understanding of security procedures and practices, as well as ways to lookout for themselves and others within their environment.